TunnelBear ReviewPosted Nov. 18, 2018, 9:20 a.m. by Jonathan

 But the affordability of TunnelBear and its price-to-performance rating should offset the unavailability of the free client version in Australia and India.

-There are other VPNs that are totally free regardless of where you live in the world, but few of them have transparent privacy policies and a spotless track record in terms of stability, speed, and innovation.
+Other VPNs are free regardless of where you live in the world, but few of them have transparent privacy policies and a spotless track record in terms of stability, speed, and innovation.

 Setting Up TunnelBear